philsinatra/IDM221/instructor_materials/IDM221-04-selectors.md

 }
 ```

-^ The next selector selects an element by its id.
-To do that, the selector is a pound sign (#) followed by an id value that uniquely identifies an element.
-As a result, this rule set selects the `p` element that has an id of _copyright_, and then applies the rules to that element.
+^ We can target that single element using an ID selector.
+Here we're applying a smaller font size to that one paragraph element.

 ---